smaremanda/add-in-docs/docs/excel/excel-add-ins-javascript-programming-overview.md

 #### RequestContext

 The RequestContext object facilitates requests to the Excel application.
-Since the Office add-in and the Excel application run in two different processes, request context is required to get access to Excel and related objects such as worksheets, tables, etc. from the add-in.
-A request context is created as shown below.
+Because the Office Add-in and the Excel application run in two different processes, request context is required to get access to Excel and related objects such as worksheets and tables, from the add-in.
+A request context is created as shown.

 ```js
 var ctx = new Excel.RequestContext();